cysouw/diathesis/text/c09_adverbials.md

 - Das Auspuff Endrohr ist losgerostet.^[Attested online at https://www.bulliforum.com/viewtopic.php?t=66958, accessed 8 September 2022.]
 - Dann besteht die Gefahr, dass die Steine losfrieren.^[Attested online at https://www.come-on.de/lennetal/nachrodt-wiblingwerde/nachrodt-wiblingwerdehangsicherungserpentinenbewehrte-erde-8639613.html, accessed 8 September 2022.]

-### [ NA | NA ] Transitive+resultative (*Transitiv Resultativ*) {#sec:adverbial-transitive-resultative}
+### [ NA | NA ] Transitive resultative (*Transitiv Resultativ*) {#sec:adverbial-transitive-resultative}

-With transitive verbs, the addition of a resultative adverb normally does not lead to any role remapping.
-Such transtive verbs without diathesis appear to be a frequent and the examples given below are just a few illustrative verbs.
-The diathesis-free alternation of transitive verbs is quite different from the diathetical effect resultative adverbs have on many intransitive verbs (see [@sec:adverbial-applicative]).
+With transitive verbs, the addition of a resultative adjective does not necessarily lead to any role remapping.
+For example, *prügeln* 'to beat' [@next a] and *totprügeln* 'to beat to death' [@next b] show exactly the same valency.
+Such resultative transitive verbs without diathesis appear to be frequent and the examples given below are just a few illustrative verbs.
+It is unclear to me whether there is any restriction on which adjectives can occur in this construction.

 ::: ex
-a.
-Der Händler kauft die Sklaven.
+- Der Vater prügelt den Sohn.
-b.
-Der Händler kauft die Sklaven frei.
+- Der Vater prügelt den Sohn tot.
 :::

 **Attested Verb**

 - fern-    : *lenken*
 - fertig-  : *bauen, schreiben*
-- frei-    : *kaufen*
+- frei-    : *legen, kaufen*
 - gesund-  : *pflegen*
 - gut-     : *machen*
 - kaputt-  : *fahren, kochen*